-- To reduce the number of alcohol related crashes by 10% from the four year average of 40% to 38% by the end of the fiscal year 2007, with a further 2% reduction by the end of fiscal year 2008. - To increase the number of DUI arrest by 30% in 2006 and 2007. - To provide DUI offenders with behavior modification training aimed at assisting offenders to be more accountable for their actions, make them aware of the societal consequences of their actions thereby reducing the number of incidents relating to driving under the influence of alcohol.
+- To increase D.U.L enforcement activities - To reduce the number of alcohol related crashes by 5% by the end of the fiscal year 2008, with a further 2% reduction by the end of fiscal year 2009. - To increase the number of DUI arrest by 30° a in 2009. - To provide DUI offenders with behavior modification training aimed at assisting offenders to be more accountable for their actions, make them aware of the societal consequences of their actions thereby reducing the number of incidents relating to driving under the influence of alcohol.

-- To provide planning, coordination, monitoring, and evaluation of the Virgin Islands Impaired Driving Program - To increase Territory-wide DUI enforcement(number of arrests/police visibility) - To utilize the media to draw public attention to the territory's enforcement operations, and emphasize the risk of being caught and punished for driving under the influence. - To provide territory-wide coordination of Standard Field Sobriety Testing (SFST) training and related training to law enforcement officers. - To develop and distribute educational information to the general public and specific target groups identified as high risk. - To assist in the acquisition of DUI-related enforcement equipment and training to support territorywide DUI enforcement operations.
+- Enforce D.U.I.
+Compliance - Remove intosacated drivers from operating vehicles on the roadways - To provide planning, coordination, monitoring, and evaluation of the Virgin Islands Impaired Driving Program - To increase Territory-wide DUT enforcement (number of arrests/police visibility.
+Fo draw public attention to the territory's enforcement operations, and emphasize the risk of being caught and punished for driving under the influence. - To previde territory-wide coordination of Standard Field Sobriety Testing (SFST, statung and related training to law enforcement officers.